 Downer has a long-standing commitment to compliance with the Australian Voluntary Tax Transparency Code.
-On behalf of the Board, I am pleased to present the 2021 Tax Report for the Downer Group ("Downer" or "the Group").
-This is Downer's seventh Tax Report and demonstrates our belief that transparency about the taxes we pay, our approach to tax governance and risk management, and our relationships with governments builds trust and helps our stakeholders better undersand the contribution we make to the communities in which we operate.
+On behalf of the Board, I am pleased to present the 2022 Tax Report for the Downer Group ("Downer" or "the Group").
+This is the eighth Tax Report published by Downer and communicates our belief that transparency about the taxes we pay, our approach to tax governance and risk management, and our relationships with governments builds trust and helps our stakeholders better understand the contribution we make to the communities in which we operate.